-- An introduction to the school environment (who are the various stakeholders?) - School policies and procedures (legislative, administrative and organisational) - The importance of communication within a school community - The duties and responsibilities of being a teacher - Extra-curricular activities and opportunities within a school - Who are your learners? understanding, catering for and managing individual student needs - Strategies to support full participation of students with disability - Supporting student health and wellbeing - An introduction to classroom management - The development of literacy and numeracy skills classroom and school level - Organising the learning (teaching and learning strategies/activities) the what, why and how - The use of information communication and technologies (ICTs) in the classroom and across the school
+- An introduction to the school environment (who are the various stakeholders?) - School policies and procedures (legislative, administrative and organisational) - The importance of communication within a school community - The duties and responsibilities of being a teacher - Extra-curricular activities and opportunities within a school - Who are your learners? understanding, catering for and managing individual student needs - Classroom management and behaviour management strategies and skills - The development of literacy and numeracy skills classroom and school level strategies and programs - Organising the learning (teaching and learning strategies/activities) the what, why and how - The use of information communication and technologies (ICTs) in the classroom and across the school - Assessment (systemic data, moderation of assessment and reporting mechanisms, the purpose of keeping accurate and reliable records)